-Susan B. Anthony came right out of the gate with it.
+Susan B. Anthony came right out of the gate with logic in her speech.
 It's plainly written in the Constitution that we "the people," not we "white males" have certain inalienable rights.
 Just like Shakespeare's character in The Merchant of Venice, logic can be applied simply by taking words at their literal, face value.
 How could that be refuted?

 The Constitution sure does say "we the people," not "we the men."
 Anthony then goes on to use forceful language.
 "It is a downright mockery to talk to women of their enjoyment of the blessings of liberty while they are denied the use of the only means of securing them."
 Indeed, Anthony had a leg to stand on and she used it well.

+Former President Trump repeatedly tried to apply logic to his defense for a border wall between Mexico and the United States.
+He cited a statistic stating that 63,000 Americans have been killed by illegal immigrants since the 9/11 attacks.
 This statistic is meant to draw a straight, logical line between the crimes against Americans and the need for a border wall.
 Here's where the waters get murky.
-Liberal media outlets refute this statistic, citing it as faulty.
-Meanwhile, one of the biggest conservative news outlets says the number of illegal immigrants that have entered the US may be much higher than what's reported.
+Liberal media outlets refuted this statistic, citing it as faulty.
+Meanwhile, one of the biggest conservative news outlets said the number of illegal immigrants that have entered the U.S. may be much higher than what's reported.

 It kind of makes you think about George Orwell, doesn't it?
 There's no denying President Trump was applying logic to his argument.
 (Perhaps there was a little bit of an emotional appeal in there too.)
 However, some would say this is almost like Orwell's two plus two equals five example.
-Does truth reign in politics?
+See how logic can be manipulated.